Yevgeny Andreyev (colonel)

 Yevgeny Nikolayevich Andreyev (Евгений Андреев; 4 September 1926 – 9 February 2000) was a colonel in the Soviet Air Force.
 He set an official record for the longest-distance free-fall parachute jump on 1 November 1962, which the Guinness Book of Records put at 24500 m.
 The previous record holder for highest free-fall jump was Joseph Kittinger.
-However, Andreyev did not break the record for highest parachute jump, also held by Kittinger, but that jump was stabilized by a drogue parachute and therefore not free-fall.
+Although Andreyev did not break the record for highest parachute jump, also held by Kittinger, Kittinger's jump was stabilized by a drogue parachute and therefore not free-fall.
 Andreyev was awarded the Hero of the Soviet Union for his feat.

 Andreyev's record stood until 2012, when Felix Baumgartner broke it with a jump from 39000 m.

 Early life

 Andreyev was born on 4 September 1926 in the city of Novosibirsk, Russia.
 From 1937 to 1942 he was brought up in an orphanage in Serov, Sverdlovsk Region.
 He worked in a factory in the city of Nizhny Tagil.
 He was in the Soviet Army in 1943.
 He studied at the School of Armavir pilots.

 In 1955 he graduated from the Ryazan Airborne School.
 After graduation he participated in a test of parachute systems on 1 November 1962 as part of a secret experiment conducted by the head of the Soviet space program Sergey Korolev.
 From 1972 to 1991, he was a member of the CPSU.